apache/myfaces-homepage/core23next.md

 * Better default parameters, optimized for developer-usability and performance

 What are the disadvantages compared to 2.3?
-* We completely removed the `ManagedBeans` implementaiton, but we delegate the `@ManagedBean` and scope annotations to CDI
+* We completely removed the `ManagedBeans` implementation, but we delegate the `@ManagedBean` and scope annotations to CDI
 * `ManagedBeans` configured via XML are completely ignored
 * The implementation of the old FacesEL (`javax.faces.el.*`) also has been completely removed.